Nikita Gale

 Nikita Gale (born 1983, Anchorage, Alaska) is an American visual artist based in Los Angeles, California.

 Education

-Gale received a BA in Anthropology with a focus on Archaeological Studies from Yale University.

-The artist received a Master of Fine Arts degree (MFA) in New Genres from the University of California, Los Angeles in 2016.
+Gale received a Bachelor of Arts (BA) in Anthropology with a focus on Archaeological Studies from Yale University in 2006 and a Master of Fine Arts degree (MFA) in New Genres from the University of California, Los Angeles in 2016.

 Career

-Gale's work AN ABUNDANT LOSS was recently acquired by the Pérez Art Museum in Miami.
+In 2018, the Pérez Art Museum Miami acquired Gale's AN ABUNDANT LOSS for its permanent collection.